MicroAIInc/MicroAI-Security-and-Monitoring/README.md

 ### Step 2: Download the Package

-Download the latest supported releases from the [packages](./docs/Packages.md) page and transfer it onto the system intended for installation. alternatively, use the commands directly from [step 3](#step-3-extract-and-set-up-the-agent).
+Download the latest supported releases from the [packages](./docs/Packages.md) page and transfer it onto the system intended for installation.
+Alternatively, use the commands directly from [step 3](#step-3-extract-and-set-up-the-agent).

 ### Step 3: Extract and Set Up the Agent